OWASP/owasp-masvs/Document/02-Frontispiece.md

 Carlos is a mobile security research engineer who has gained many years of hands-on experience in the field of security testing for mobile apps and embedded systems such as automotive control units and IoT devices.
 He is passionate about reverse engineering and dynamic instrumentation of mobile apps and is continuously learning and sharing his knowledge.

+### Jeroen Beckers

+Jeroen is a mobile security lead responsible for quality assurance on mobile security projects and for R&D on all things mobile.
+Although he started his career as a programmer, he found that it was more fun to take things apart than to put things together, and the switch to security was quickly made.
+Ever since his master's thesis on Android security, Jeroen has been interested in mobile devices and their (in)security.
+He loves sharing his knowledge with other people, as is demonstrated by his many talks & trainings at colleges, universities, clients and conferences.

 <!-- \pagebreak -->

 ## Acknowledgements